eniklas/resume/erik-niklas-resume.md

 * Find opportunities to build tooling and automation to empower teams across the company
 * Build relationships with teams through collaboration and support
 * Gather requirements and design solutions for customer needs
-* Join teams for project duration when needed
+* Join teams for project duration as needed

 **Special Accomplishments**